 Bag Checks/Prohibited Items

-Safety is a priority during The Bloom and bags will be checked at the entrances into a number of events including (but not limited to):
+Safety is a priority during The Bloom.
+Bags will be checked at the entrances into a number of events, including:

 - Bloomin' Wine Fest